Can’t Recognize Faces After Stroke? You May Have Prosopagnosia

 Treatment for Prosopagnosia

-Therefore, if facial recognition was impaired due to damage to the right fusiform gyrus area (or other area that contributes to facial recognition), then neuroplasticity can encourage healthy areas to take on the function.
+Therefore, if facial recognition is impaired due to damage to the right fusiform gyrus (or another area that contributes to facial recognition), then neuroplasticity is the process by which the healthy areas learn to take on that function.
 But how?

-Neuroplasticity is activated by massed practice.
+Neuroplasticity is new growth that is activated by massed practice.
 When a skill is practiced with high intensity, the brain strengthens the neural pathways for that function.

 It can be argued that practicing facial recognition can help a person with prosopagnosia get better at this task.
 Some cognitive training apps, such as the CT Speech & Cognitive Therapy app, contain activities that involve matching faces.
-Until more therapies are available for prosopagnosia, individuals can get creative with how they practice facial recognition.
+Loved ones may also come up with other games to engage individuals with ways to practice facial recognition.

-Alexander Cohen, MD, Ph.D. – who led the study on 44 stroke survivors with prosopagnosia – mentioned that “novel therapies like transcranial magnetic stimulation or functional-MRI-based neurofeedback” can be explored.
+Alexander Cohen, MD, Ph.D. – who led a study on 44 stroke survivors with prosopagnosia – mentioned that “novel therapies like transcranial magnetic stimulation or functional-MRI-based neurofeedback” can be explored to possibly enhance neuroplasticity when combined with massed practice.

 Using Compensation Strategies in the Meantime

-For instance, some individuals have luck by using the clothing a person is wearing to identify them.
-Others get more creative by using voice tone, body shape, type of hair, or gait to help identify other people.
+For instance, some individuals are assisted in identifying a face by remembering the clothing a person is wearing.
+Others get more creative by using voice tone, body shape, type of hair, or gait to help identify people.

-Ultimately, compensation strategies offer short cuts that help survivors cope with their condition.
-It’s not a perfect solution, but it offers a way to improve your quality of life as you pursue recovery.
+Ultimately, compensation strategies offer shortcuts that help survivors cope with their condition.
+This is a way to improve your quality of life as you pursue recovery.

 Coping with Prosopagnosia After Stroke